monmima/main-aide-memoire/zzzz-notes/laravel/README.md

         }

-17. Create a route that returns a page with the content of the above index function.
+18. Create a route that returns a page with the content of the above index function.

+19. Add a line such as this one to load the model in the SongController:

+        use App\Models\Category;

+##  Tinker - Laravel Debugging Tool

+1. Open a Terminal window.

+2. Type something like this:

+        Song::first();

 ## VS Code Extensions